oemof/tespy/doc/using_tespy.rst

 The usage of an initialisation path is always optional but highly recommended, as the convergence of the solution process will be improved, if you provide good starting values.
 If do not specify an :code:`init_path`, the initialisation from priorly saved results will be skipped.
 :code:`init_only=True` usually is used for debugging.
-You could use this feature to export a not solved network, if you want to do the parametrisation in .csv-files rather than your python script.
+Or, you could use this feature to export a not solved network, if you want to do the parametrisation in .csv-files rather than your python script.

 Design mode
 +++++++++++